Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-Work with the hardware and structure of computer systems as well as the software that is used to control them.
+Become the complete professional, with expertise in both the hardware and structure of computer systems as well as the software that is used to control them.

 Computer engineers work with embedded computer systems or 'smart devices'.
 They're also responsible for major IT systems and many of the downloadable apps available today.